Who’s better at multitasking, men or women?

 Sequential multitasking differs from concurrent in that you’re aware that you’re switching between tasks.
 Concurrent multitasking may still be switching between tasks, but your brain has deluded itself into thinking you’re actually doing several things in the same breath.

 That’s why some people consider themselves excellent multitaskers – they can get dinner on the table, switch the laundry over while something is being timed in the oven, pay attention to the documentary that’s on TV in the background, and help their children with their homework seemingly all at once.

 Now that we understand it isn’t happening all at once…

 We can start to unpack the massive cognitive pressure on the frontal region of the brain.

 That’s why it feels exhausting, fruitless, and affirms the low opinions of ourselves we all seem to have.
 We are performing at a lower level of excellence than we would be if we’d just committed to one task at a time.

 This time compression syndrome, the same thing that leads us to believe multitasking is the only way out, is almost inevitable in a modern householder.

 There really are too many things to do – and that’s why the answer isn’t multitasking.

-Check out the Life Garden course if you’re interested in how to uses time-chunks to design your life, rather than relying on crushing your to-do lists by extracting yourself from the present moment to live in a stultifying spiral of task-hopping and future-tripping.
+Check out Dr. Shojai’s Life Garden course if you’re interested in how he uses time-chunks to design his life, rather than relying on crushing our to-do lists by extracting ourselves from the present moment to live in a stultifying spiral of task-hopping and future-tripping.